Benefits & Eligibility

 All prospective PPIA Fellows are expected to dedicate themselves to the traditions and objectives of the PPIA Fellowship Program, have an abiding commitment to public service and contribute to more diverse perspectives in public policy and international affairs.
 The following are more specific criteria and guidelines:

 - If you are a United States citizen or legal permanent resident you are eligible to apply to all JSI programs.
-In addition:
+International students, who are currently studying at U.S. institutions are eligible to apply, and may be accepted to study at select U.S. institutions.

-- Must not have attained a Bachelor’s Degree prior to start of Junior Summer Institute.
+- Must not have attained a Bachelor’s Degree before start of Junior Summer Institute.

 - Must be committed to completing a Master’s Degree in public and/or international affairs at one of the PPIA Consortium graduate schools.

-- Must demonstrate an interest in pursuing a professional career associated with public service such as government, nonprofits, humanitarian and international organizations and other related programs.
+- Must demonstrate an interest in pursuing a professional career associated with public services such as government, nonprofits, humanitarian and international organizations and other related programs.

 - Must be interested in contributing to the diversity of perspectives present in the PPIA Fellowship Program.

-- Economic need is given consideration during the review of applications.
+- Economic need is considered during the review of applications.

 - All academic majors are welcome to apply!